How Global Calibration Strengthens Multiaccuracy: Hardcore Measures with Optimal Density

 Lastly, we use Theorem~\ref{thm:2delta} to derive IHCL with optimal hardcore density $2\delta$.
 We use the calibrated multiaccuracy algorithm from \cite[Section 7]{lossOI} to bound the complexity $\mC_{t,q}$ of the class on which the input function $g$ is assumed to be $\delta$-hard.

 \begin{theorem} Let $\C$ be a family of functions $c: \X \rightarrow \{0, 1\}$, let $\mD_{\X}$ be a probability distribution over $\X$, and let $\epsilon, \delta, \tau > 0$.
-There exist $t=O((1/(\epsilon^2 \delta^2) + 1/\tau) \cdot \log(|\X|/\epsilon))$, $q=O((1/(\epsilon^2 \delta^2))$ such that the following holds: If $g: \X \rightarrow \{0,1\}$ is $(\C_{t, q}, \delta)$-hard on $\mD_{\X}$, then there is a measure $\mu$ satisfying: \begin{itemize} \item Hardness: $g$ is $(\C, 1/2-\epsilon)$-hard on $\bar{\mu}$. \item Optimal density: $\dns(\mu) = 2\delta-\tau$. \end{itemize} \end{theorem}
+There exist $t=O((1/(\epsilon^2 \delta^2) + 1/\tau) \cdot \log(|\X|/\epsilon))$, $q=O(1/(\epsilon^2 \delta^2))$ such that the following holds: If $g: \X \rightarrow \{0,1\}$ is $(\C_{t, q}, \delta)$-hard on $\mD_{\X}$, then there is a measure $\mu$ satisfying: \begin{itemize} \item Hardness: $g$ is $(\C, 1/2-\epsilon)$-hard on $\bar{\mu}$. \item Optimal density: $\dns(\mu) = 2\delta-\tau$. \end{itemize} \end{theorem}

-\begin{proof} We call the $\mathsf{calMA}$ algorithm from \cite{lossOI} with $\C, \mD^g$, weight function $\wmax$, and desired multiaccuracy error $\epsilon \delta$, and obtain a $(\wmax, \C, \epsilon \delta)$-multiaccurate predictor $p$ for $\mD^g$.
+\begin{proof} We call the $\mathsf{calMA}$ algorithm from \cite{lossOI} with $\C, \mD^g$, weight function $\wmax$, desired multiaccuracy error $\epsilon \delta$, and desired calibrated error $\tau/4$, and obtain a $(\wmax, \C, \epsilon \delta)$-multiaccurate and $(\tau/4)$-calibrated predictor $p$ for $\mD^g$.
 Using this predictor $p$, the input function $g$, and the weight function $\wmax$, we construct the measure $\hmH$ as per Definition~\ref{def:wmax-mumax}; namely, $\hmH(x) = \wmax(p(x)) \cdot |g(x) - p(x)|$.
 By Theorem~\ref{thm:2delta}, this measure $\hmH$ achieves the claimed hardness and optimal density stated in Theorem~\ref{thm:our-ihcl-2delta}.
 For the $\mathsf{calMA}$ algorithm, we assume access to a proper $(\epsilon \delta, \epsilon \delta)$-weak agnostic learner for $\C$ under $\mD_{\X}$; this satisfy the parameter requirements in \cite[Alg.
 2]{lossOI}.\footnote{In \cite{lossOI}, the total number of calls to an $(\alpha, \beta)$-weak agnostic learner is analyzed.
 Here we are not concerned with the efficiency of the learner so we can assume a strong learner giving $\alpha=\beta$.}